autonomousvision/sdfstudio/docs/sdfstudio-data.md

 # Data

-This is a short documentation of sdfstudio's data format and it is organized as:
+This is a short documentation of SDF Studio's data format and it is organized as:

 - [Dataset format](#Dataset-format)
 - [Existing datasets](#Existing-dataset)